-This All American Potato Salad is just your classic potato salad recipe- perfect for picnics or barbecues all year long.
+This All American Potato Salad is just your classic potato salad recipe.
+It’s perfect for picnics or barbecues all year long.
 Everyone loves a classic!

-I love the crunch in this potato salad.
+I love the crunch in this All American Potato Salad.
 The dill pickle gives it that classic potato salad flavor that the majority of folks out there enjoy so much.
 And I always add extra hard-boiled eggs!
 This is a good one- enjoy!

 Here are a few more potato salad recipes you might enjoy: